AdobeDocs/marketo.nl-NL/help/marketo/product-docs/administration/additional-integrations/download-googleadwords-activity-log.md

    ![](assets/image2015-4-22-15-3a33-3a47.png)

-1. Zoek uw Google AdWords-service en klik op Activiteitenlogboek **** downloaden.
+1. Zoek uw Google AdWords-service en klik op **Activiteitenlogboek downloaden**.

    ![](assets/image2015-4-22-17-3a49-3a49.png)